 How to get to Tioman Island

 We travelled from Singapore to Tioman Island, crossing the border into Malaysia and catching a bus to Mersing on the east coast.
 We boarded a ferry from Mersing to Tioman’s Tekek village.
-You can also catch a flight to Tioman island airport from Singapore or Kuala Lumpur.
+You can also catch flights to Tioman island airport from Singapore or Kuala Lumpur.

 From Tekek we shared the price of a four-wheeled drive taxi (35 Ringgits) with Anna, a dreadlocked student from London.
 As we crossed the mountainous terrain to Juara on the island’s east coast, Anna explained how she was coming here specifically to volunteer at the Juara Turtle Project.